nmwsharp/diffusion-net/README.md

 ## Files outline

   - `README.md` This file.
-  - `src/utils.py` Utilities and helper functions used by the code.
+  - `diffusion_net/utils.py` Utilities and helper functions used by the code.
-  - `src/geometry.py` Core geometric routines, mainly to build the Laplacian and gradient matrices, as well as computing the corresponding spectral basis.
+  - `diffusion_net/geometry.py` Core geometric routines, mainly to build the Laplacian and gradient matrices, as well as computing the corresponding spectral basis.
 Includes a caching mechanism.
-  - `src/layers.py` The implemention of the DiffusionNetBlock, including pointwise MLPs, learned diffusion, and learned gradient features.
+  - `diffusion_net/layers.py` The implemention of the DiffusionNetBlock, including pointwise MLPs, learned diffusion, and learned gradient features.
-  - `src/human_seg_dataset.py` A dataset loader for the human mesh segmentation dataset.
-  - `src/run_human_seg.py` A main script to fit mesh segmentations on the humans dataset.
   - `environment.yml` A conda environment file which can be used to install packages.